 Minturn lies within the striking Eagle River Valley, which is characterized by the steep slopes and impressive cliffs of the White River National Forest and Holy Cross Wilderness that surround the community.
 The Eagle River itself is a picturesque feature of town, winding past the 100 Block and providing opportunities for fishing, kayaking, rafting, and canoeing.
 The Town has provided benches, public bathrooms, and a small basketball hoop along the river.
 There is currently a social soft-surface trail suitable for walking or mountain biking that runs along the east side of the train tracks and river from Lions Lane south to Ballpark Road/Ed6.
 Another social soft-surface trail connects to this trail, creating a loop farther up the hillside.

-Other formal trails and recreation opportunities in the immediate Minturn area are listed in Tables 11 and 12 below.
+Other formal trails and recreation opportunities in the immediate Minturn area include: